edelvarden/material-fox-updated/README.md

   </tr>
 </table>

-> [!WARNING]
-> Use only one preference with the prefix `theme`.

-### Custom CSS rules
+## Custom CSS rules

-MaterialFox UPDATED support custom css rules, or additionally, if you want to change some colors, you can override the default values with your own.
+You can also add your own user CSS rules by using the `custom.css` file.
+Additionally, if you want to change some colors, you can override the default variable values with your own.

 Follow this steps: